-Should I Tell the School?
+Should I tell the school?

-If your child has HIV, the school will be able to support them if they have poor health, and give them any additional support they may need.
-Your child may benefit from having someone else outside their family who they can talk to when they need to.
+A child may benefit from having someone else outside their family who they can talk to when they need to.
 Teachers can be very important people in children’s lives.

 It is important that you are very clear on your rights as a person living with HIV and for you to feel you have control over the information shared.

 Chiva worked with many partners from education and the charity sector to update the original NCB HIV in Schools guidance and the updated guidance was completed in March 2022.
 The guidance contains everything you and the school need to know about your rights.